-Gwich'in Council International’s membership consists of two representative bodies in Canada: Gwich’in Tribal Council (GTC), who represents the beneficiaries of the Gwich’in Land Claims Settlement Act in NWT and the Vuntut Gwitchin First Nation (VGFN), which is a self-governing First Nation in Old Crow, Yukon.
-GTC and VGFN joined by seventeen Alaskan Native Villages.
+Gwich'in Council International’s membership consists of two representative bodies in Canada and one in the United States: the Vuntut Gwich’in First Nation (VGFN), which is a self-governing First Nation in Old Crow, Yukon; Gwich’in Tribal Council (GTC), who represents the beneficiaries of the Gwich’in Land Claims Settlement Act in NWT; and the Council of Athabascan Tribal Governments (CATG), for the eight Gwich’in communities in Alaska – Fort Yukon, Venetie, Arctic Village, Chalkyitsik, Birch Creek, Circle, Canyon Village, and Beaver.
 GCI supports Gwich’in by amplifying our voice on sustainable development and the environment at the international level to support resilient and healthy communities.

 The Vuntut Gwitchin First Nation is a self-governing First Nation, whose membership of 450 largely resides in one community, Old Crow.
 Old Crow is the only fly-in community in Yukon.
 As a self-governing First Nation VGFN has responsibility for: executive functions, finance, natural resources, information systems, health and social services, human resources, education, and government services and housing.
 VGFN is led by an elected chief and council.

 The Gwich’in Tribal Council (GTC) is an Aboriginal organization that represents Gwich’in Participants in the Mackenzie-Delta of the Northwest Territories and across Canada.

 The objectives of the GTC are to: